Program Operations Manual System (POMS)

 COMPASSIONATE ALLOWANCE INFORMATION

 Diagnosis is based on patient history, neurological examination and diagnostic procedures.
-The only definitive test that can provide a diagnosis of glioblastoma multiforme is a biopsy of the tumor.
+The only definitive test that can provide a diagnosis of glioblastoma multiforme is a biopsy of the cancer.

-Testing to confirm diagnosis of glioblastoma multiforme includes neuroimaging (CT and MRI) to provide information about the location, size and shape of the tumor.
+Testing to confirm diagnosis of glioblastoma multiforme includes neuroimaging (CT and MRI) to provide information about the location, size and shape of the cancer.

 Treatment of glioblastoma multiforme may include the following: surgery, radiation and/or chemotherapy.